custom-discoveries/Cheetah/README.md

 -  Cheetah will open with a welcome banner in the terminal, this will confirm that you have properly installed and initialized it.
 Now close Cheetah.

 [^1]: initCheetah will initialize your enviornment only for the session of the terminal window.
 You will need to add $CHEETAH_PATH to startup script (.bashrc) to make the changes permanent.
-### Using Cheetah on one of the Custom Discoveries TigerGraph examples below:
+### Using Cheetah on one of the Custom Discoveries TigerGraph Schema examples below:
   - [Global_Types](https://github.com/custom-discoveries/Global_Types)
   - [BCBSA](https://github.com/custom-discoveries/BCBSA) (Note: BCBSA has a dependency on Global_Types)
   - [Genealogy](https://github.com/custom-discoveries/Genealogy)
   - [Health-Analytics](https://github.com/custom-discoveries/Health-Analytics)
   - [HRA](https://github.com/custom-discoveries/HRA)
+  - [LDBC](https://github.com/custom-discoveries/LDBC)  - Linked Data Benchmark Council
+      - Requires loading **User Defined Functions** (UDF's)
   - With the exception of [*Ethereum*](https://github.com/custom-discoveries/Ethereum), which is a pure python programmatic application that will create a simple schema with Vertex and Edges.
 ### Using Cheetah to Install one of the TigerGraph Example Applications:
 -  To install one of the above TigerGraph examples perform the following: